pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 -----

 The :class:`~eventsourcing.dcb.domain.Group` class is a base class for cross-cutting decision-making across many enduring objects.

-A group is constructed with many enduring objects.

-A group defines a consistency boundary that is, by default, the union of the consistency boundaries of the enduring objects in the group.
+A group defines a consistency boundary that is the union of the consistency boundaries of the enduring objects in the group.

-The :func:`~eventsourcing.dcb.domain.Group.trigger_event` method triggers new tagged decisions.
-Such events will be immediately applied to all the enduring objects in the group, just like an event triggered by an event-sourced aggregate or an enduring object will be applied immediately to its current state.
+A group is constructed with already existing enduring objects.
+Its command methods can trigger new tagged decisions, using the :func:`~eventsourcing.dcb.domain.Group.trigger_event` method.
+They will be immediately applied to all the enduring objects in the group.
+If an enduring object's projection includes that decision, its state will be evolved.

-Events triggered by a group will each be tagged with all the continuity IDs of the enduring objects in the group.
-Because of the multi-tagging, such events will also be selected and applied whenever one of the enduring objects is subsequently reconstructed.
+Tagged decisions triggered by a group will each be tagged with all the continuity IDs of the enduring objects in the group.
+Because of this, they will also be included whenever the enduring objects is subsequently reconstructed.

-This supports the "one fact magic" of DCB.

 .. code-block:: python